 - Let cool 10 minutes on a wire rack and carefully cut into sticks or squares o triangles with a smooth bladed knife.

-- Let cool completely, lift off the pan with the aid of the parchment paper and carefully break each piece.
+- Let cool on the cooling rack completely, lift the whole square of the pan with the aid of the parchment paper, and carefully break each piece.

 - Keep in airtight cookie jars or tins.

 Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!

 Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.